Twinklebear/Twinklebear.github.io-jekyll/_posts/2021-08-29-0-to-gltf-triangle.md

 {% include JB/setup %}

 {% assign figurecount = 0 %}

+This tutorial is an updated version of my previous one and updates the code listing to match the finalizing WebGPU APIs.
+If you've read the previous version of this tutorial you can skim through the code listings to get up to date.

 WebGPU is a modern graphics API for the web, in development by the major browser vendors.
 When compared to WebGL, WebGPU provides more direct